nestauk/dap_tutorials/metaflow/README.md

 In this have-a-go session we will explore **Metaflow**, a framework for building and managing data pipelines.

+*Have-a-go session organised by Aidan Kelly and Sofia Pinto.*

 ### 🛠️ Setup

 Run the following on your command line before the have-a-go session: